jweissman/orsino/playtesting.md

 - [ ] Maybe deific blessings _don't_ expire but you can only have one?
 ---
 - [ ] Maybe fire damage reduces bomb ticking countdown??
+- [ ] More terrains (island, jungle, volcano...)
+- [ ] Set environment to urban when in town hub (and have some investigate/examine/search opps somehow?)
+- [ ] Make shrine feature blessings into real shrine blessings and give more distinctive room features? (ie not pseudo-'shrines')
+- [ ] Maybe restrict to one divine blessing at a time (and have them not timeout/tickdown ie a divine passive?)

 ## Fixed
 - [x] Temple/shrine to local deity to get a blessing